 To enhance your DIY steam facial with a spa-like perk, add essential oils to your water.
 Essential oils can deliver a relaxing aroma and make your steam facial even more enjoyable.
 Three to five drops of an essential oil are more than enough.
 Before steaming your face, decide on the aromatherapy experience you’d like to have and select the right essential oils:

-To feel relaxed: Lavender or chamomile essential oils
+To feel relaxed: Try lavender or chamomile essential oils

-After you’ve steamed, clarify your skin further with a clay mask or cleanser to wipe out any excess impurities and gunk.
-We love the SkinCeuticals Clarifying Clay Mask For Acne Prone Skin or the L’Oréal Paris Pure Clay Detox & Brighten Cleanser.
+After you’ve steamed, clarify your skin further with a clay face mask or cleanser to wipe out any excess impurities and gunk.
+We love the SkinCeuticals Clarifying Clay Mask For Acne Prone Skin or the Kiehl’s Rare Earth Deep Pore Minimizing Cleansing Clay Mask.

 Once you’re done with your post-steam facial mask, sweep a gentle toner like the CeraVe Hydrating Toner all over your skin with a cotton pad.
 If you have acne-prone skin, try the Pixi Clarity Tonic with salicylic acid.

-To contrast the warmth felt during the steam facial, follow with an ice cube face mask to cool off.
-Here’s how to give yourself an ice cube facial.
+To contrast the warmth during the steam facial, follow with an ice cube face mask to cool off.

-Editor’s tip: At-home steam facials should be a treat, not a daily occurrence.
-Talk to your dermatologist or skin-care provider about the right frequency for your skin.
+Editor’s note: At-home steam facials should be a treat, not a daily occurrence.
+Talk to your dermatologist or skincare provider about the right frequency for your skin.